 – Physical Distancing will be required at all times.

 – The City will always follow guidelines established by the Chief Medical Officer of Health.

-City buildings will remain closed to the public at this time.
+Other city buildings will remain closed to the public at this time.
 City services will remain uninterrupted.

 The City will continue to follow the lead of our provincial counterparts as well as Western Health, and inform residents accordingly through our website and on our social medias.